petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 #### Solution

-If you determine that a build is failing due to Isolated Image Builds, you can do the following:
+If you determine that a build is failing due to Isolated Image Builds, ensure that:

-- Ensure that no [Azure policy](/azure/governance/policy/overview) is blocking the deployment of resources mentioned in the [Prerequisites section](./image-builder-troubleshoot.md#prerequisites), specifically Azure Container Instances.
+- No [Azure policy](/azure/governance/policy/overview) is blocking the deployment of resources mentioned in the [Prerequisites section](./image-builder-troubleshoot.md#prerequisites), specifically Azure Container Instances.
-- Ensure that your subscription has sufficient quota for Azure Container Instances to support all your concurrent image builds.
+- Your subscription has sufficient quota for Azure Container Instances to support all your concurrent image builds.
 For more information, see the [Subscription exceeded the Azure Container Instances quota](#subscription-exceeded-the-azure-container-instances-quota) section in this article.

 VM Image Builder is currently in the process of deploying Isolated Image Builds.
 Specific image templates are not tied to Isolated Image Builds, and the same image template might or might not use Isolated Image Builds during different builds.